 Search engine marketing (SEM) includes search engine optimization (SEO) and paid advertising.

-Through SEO, you can generate organic traffic, while SEM, on the other hand, will bring you traffic through different paid campaigns.
+Through SEO, you can generate organic traffic via high-quality content and link building tactics.
+Paid advertising, on the other hand, will bring you traffic through different paid campaigns.

 This takes us to Google Ads, the most popular PPC advertising system in the world, which enables businesses to create ads that will be displayed not only in Google’s top search results but on other Google properties as well.